MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/forecast-configure-advanced-settings.md

 ## Automatically hide parent row

-When you open a forecast, each parent node has a dedicated contributor row under the tree where individual simple columns such as quota and revenue contribution are shown.
+When you open a forecast, each parent node has a dedicated contributor row under the tree where individual simple columns, such as quota, and revenue contribution are shown.
 For certain organizations, these dedicated contributor rows might have null value simple columns with no revenue contributions.
 With **Advanced** settings, you can hide these dedicated contributor rows of parent node.

 For example, you have configured a forecast based on **User** hierarchy.
 When the manager **Kenny Smith**, opens the forecast, he can see a row dedicated for himself with null values along with other users, though he doesn’t have any associated opportunities including simple columns.